1. White woman stands up in pub in Cambridge circus and starts shouting at me asking why do I have to be so aggressive and disgusting?

 "Some mathematical equations can be a real cunt, but once touched deep inside by the High Priest all comes clear."

-From the depths of the muggy humid Deep South… in Kent
+From the depths of the muggy humid Deep South… in Kent, England

-where racism and homophobia run through the streets like wild animals, the High Priest travels the country delivering sermons using comedy and music (blues, rock and rap influenced) to touch you deep inside inch by inch, spread the love and preach the gospel to his brothers and sisters.
+Folkestone, twinned with Alabama to be precise, where racism and homophobia run through the streets like wild animals and daily you can witness the dumbing down and destruction of the intellect (though this isn’t just a Folkestone thang!
+This is a global epidemic) the High Priest travels the country delivering sermons using comedy and music (blues, rock and rap influenced) to touch you deep inside inch by inch, spread the love and preach the gospel to his brothers and sisters.

 Are you ready to feel the love?